srobotta/wp-responsible-author/README.md

 # Wordpress Plugin Repsonsible Author

-This plugin adds a custom field to the post objects named `responsible_author`.
+This plugin adds a meta field to the post objects named `_responsible_author`.
 The value is a list of user ids that are set as responsible for the post.
 The plugin allow to define whether a single user is responsible or many users can be selected as responsible.
 Also, the admin may define on which post types (e.g. pages only) the field should appear.